Trump tees up medal for Tiger Woods; some question motives

 Woods is the fourth professional golfer to receive the award.
 President George W. Bush presented the Medal of Freedom to Arnold Palmer and Jack Nicklaus.
 Obama presented it to Charlie Sifford, sometimes referred to as the "Jackie Robinson of golf."

 Devine also noted that previous presidents have presented the award to supporters and political donors.
 For example, Obama awarded the Medal of Freedom to Bruce Springsteen, who performed in concerts to support Obama's election efforts.
+He also awarded it to his vice president, Joe Biden.

 The Medal of Freedom is given to individuals who have made "especially meritorious contributions to the security or national interests of the United States, to world peace, or to cultural or other significant public or private endeavors," according to the White House.
 Presidents have complete discretion over whom they honor with the medal.